 Pupillage Training

-During pupillage/work-based learning there are a number of compulsory courses which pupils will be required to undertake.
-This training is taken to ensure that all pupils are able to demonstrate the knowledge, skills and attributes set out in the Professional Statement for Barristers on ‘day one’ of practice.
+During pupillage/work-based learning there are a number of compulsory courses and an assessment which pupils are required to undertake.
+This training is taken to ensure that all pupils can demonstrate the knowledge, skills, and attributes set out in the Professional Statement for Barristers on ‘day one’ of practice.

 Part 4 of the BSB Bar Qualification Manual contains these requirements for the pupillage/work-based learning stage of training to become a barrister, including the structure of pupillage, pupil supervisors, pupillage funding, pupil responsibilities and support & advice.
 Section 4J contains details of assessment of pupils and compulsory courses.